referefz/HTB-Writeups/Networked.md

 ![](https://github.com/referefz/HTB-Writeups/blob/main/images/Networked/10-exp.png)

 Grab a sip of coffee and chill for a 3 minutes☕..
+Yaah.. solv these quastions also..

+> [!NOTE]
+>
+> According to the backup of the crontab file for guly, the `check_attack.php` script is executed every how many minutes?
+>
+> 3

+> [!NOTE]
+>
+> In the check_attack.php script, there is one variable that can be controlled by us and is used in the call of a dangerous function.
+What is that variable name (including the leading $)?
+>
+> $value

 ![](https://github.com/referefz/HTB-Writeups/blob/main/images/Networked/11-guly.png)
 ![](https://github.com/referefz/HTB-Writeups/blob/main/images/Networked/12-guly-flag.png)

-Here we go !
-I'm guly user and got the flag, lets countinue
+Here we go! 🚀 I'm guly user and got the flag, lets countinue

 ---